Medical Billing Is Only Part of the Revenue Management Cycle

 "Medical billing is the process of submitting and following up on claims with health insurance companies in order to receive payment for services rendered," as stated on HBMA.
 Without submitting clean claims on a timely basis, it doesn't matter how many patients you see or how many services you render.

-A major part of accurate billing is submitting accurate claims to both commercial and governmental insurance providers.
+A major part of accurate patient billing is submitting accurate claims to both commercial and governmental insurance providers.
 Found on Verywell Health, you find all the components that are part of the medical billing process.

 - "Patient Check-In"

 Medical billing is only part of the financial management process that we refer to as revenue cycle management (RCM).
 To fully manage your healthcare institution, revenue cycle management is the key to your institution's success.
 While it's inclusive of the medical billing components, it goes beyond payment posting to analyze, track and successfully manage the status of your patient claims on your accounts receivables.